rlivingsus/misc/AllBooks.md

 - Marchout, Jo: Decoding the Heavens
 - Marcinko, Rich: Leadership secrets of the Rogue Warrior
 - Marillier, Juliet: Heir to Seven Waters
 - Marin, David: This is US
+- Markoff, John: CyberPunk.
+Outlaws and Hackers...
+- Markopolos, Harry: No One Would Listen.
 - Marlantes, Karl: Matterhorn; What it is like to go to war
 - Marquet, L. David: Turn the Ship Around
 - Marquez, Gabriel Garcia: One Hundred Years of Solitude; The Story of a Shipwrecked Sailor